LukeCreativeInd/cm-logistics-manifest/README.md

-# detrack-manifest-
+# CM Logistics Manifest Generator

-Streamlit app for generating delivery manifests
+Streamlit app for generating carrier manifests from Clean Eats and Made Active Shopify order exports.

+Orders are routed by carrier tags including `CM`, `MC`, `CX`, `DK`, and `HDS`.
+HDS manifests use one row per carton and repeat the complete delivery details on every carton row.